The Best Double Chocolate Cookies

 • In a medium bowl combine flour, baking soda, sea salt, baking powder, and sifted cocoa powder.
 Set aside.

-• In the bowl of a standing mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, cream together butter, brown sugar and granulated sugar until combined.
+• In the bowl of a standing mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, cream together butter, brown sugar and granulated sugar for 1 minute.

-• Add chocolate chips and beat on low speed to combine.
+• Stir in the chocolate chips on low speed.

-• Tightly cover dough with plastic wrap or transfer dough to an airtight container and chill for 30 minutes.
+• Tightly cover dough with plastic wrap or transfer dough to an airtight container and chill for 30 minutes (optional).

 • Preheat oven to 375 degrees F. Line 3 baking sheets with parchment paper, and set aside.